WallStreetMojo

 Example # 3

-Mamata Inc., a manufacturing company of drugs, is considering switching from their traditional method of cost to a newly implemented system by their production head.
-It is activity-based costing so that the two products Z serum and W serum can be sold at their proper cost and make them price competitive in the market.
+Mamata Inc., a manufacturing company of drugs, is considering switching from its traditional cost method to a newly implemented system by their production head.
+It is activity-based costing so that the two products, Z serum, and W serum, can be sold at their reasonable cost and make them price competitive in the market.

 Below are the production details that have been derived from the production sheet.